MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 ## Data fields that are common for Outlook mobile events

-Outlook Mobile collects common fields for each of our events so that we can ensure the app is up-to-date, secure, and functioning as expected.
+Outlook mobile collects common fields for each of our events so that we can ensure the app is up-to-date, secure, and functioning as expected.

 The following data fields are common for all events for Outlook for iOS and Android.